front-commerce/developers.front-commerce.com/docs/faq.md

 ### Backend

 Only expose API and you are good to go.
-There is no need to work on views, blocks or any display logic which is much more simpler and maintainable.
+You don't have to work with views, blocks or any display logic specific to your eCommerce solution.
+It makes development much more simpler and maintainable.

 The GraphQL middleware in Front-Commerce allows you to leverage your existing APIs and to combine them in an efficient way, thus reducing the number of